acurwen/Workload-1-Repo/README.md

 In my first iteration of this project, I created an account in Jenkins, but didn’t save my password.
 When I needed to log in again to take screenshots or understand the stages of the build, I was unable to (there is no recover password option.)
 I even searched on Google for different Jenkins pages, found one and tried both recovering my account there and creating a new account.
 However, I realized I was on a discussions/discord-like Jenkins site — so not where I was supposed to be.
 Because I did this project a second time, I made sure to save my password when creating a new account.

-When I got into Jenkins, it prompted me for the user admin password that I could find in my EC2 (EC2 for Hosting Bank Application) at path: /var/lib/jenkins/secrets/initialAdminPassword.
+When I got into Jenkins, it prompted me for the user admin password that I could find in my EC2 at path: /var/lib/jenkins/secrets/initialAdminPassword.
 However, at first I couldn’t cd into that path because I didn’t have permission to enter the “secrets” directory.
 I found a workaround where I first cd’d into the root directory, and from there, ran a sudo cat command on the path: sudo cat /var/lib/jenkins/secrets/initialAdminPassword

 My instance:
 ![Screenshot 2024-08-01 000028](https://github.com/user-attachments/assets/20781f1a-8768-44a0-9d46-90dbad5f7db6)

 The first time around while creating my multi-branch pipeline, I also received this crumb error because I didn’t enter a name into the ‘Display Name’ field.
+Error:
 ![image](https://github.com/user-attachments/assets/c41589cb-f21c-4752-9a03-d3a17dc1c50e)

 ### Elastic Beanstalk: